 4. Vittorio Emanuele

-The Vittorio Emanuele monument, also lovingly called, the typewriter by the locals here is a building to honour the first king as well as the unknown soldiers from the first world war.
+The Vittorio Emanuele monument, also lovingly called the typewriter by the locals here is a building to honour the first king as well as the unknown soldiers from the first world war.
 It is also the location used in the amazing race season 1, episode 6.
-Yes, I am such a geek! ![]()

-But if you are up to it, why not hang out with a local for a drink or dinner or whatever.
-Singaporeans in Italy and Malaysians in Italy (or any other group where you come from) We are a very friendly and outgoing bunch and you’d get another perspective of Italy which is beyond the touristic manuals.
-It could be interesting! ![]()
+If you are up to it, why not hang out with a local for a drink or dinner with the Singaporeans in Italy and Malaysians in Italy (or any other group where you come from) We are a very friendly and outgoing bunch and you’d get another perspective of Italy which is beyond the touristic manuals.

 I want to go shopping!
 Where can I get the best deals in Rome?

-The best times to go shopping in Italy is during January and July!
-Because this is the sale season!
-Woohoo!
-During these times, items can go from 30 – 50% off.
-Only thing is that it is older stock though.
-But if you’re like me, who cares right?!
+The best times to go shopping in Italy is during January and July for the sale season.ย During these times, items can go from 30 – 50% off.
+While most of the items are old stocks, quite a number of them are of the newer items.

 I got some Italian lipsticks for under 5 euro each during the sale season and I think its such a steal!